 Whether you're drafting the next blockbuster, writing for the stage, or penning a comic, Scrivener's familiar scriptwriting features deal with the formatting, leaving you free to focus on the action.
 And when you're done, you can print directly from Scrivener or export to industry-standard software such as Final Draft.

-With footnote support, MathType integration and the ability to import and refer to a library of research, Scrivener is the ideal tool for non-fiction writers, too.
+With support for footnotes and the ability to import and refer to a library of research, Scrivener is the ideal tool for non-fiction writers, too.
 Templates for writing papers in MLA, APA and other common formats are available right out of the box.

 Need to check for consistency with something you wrote in Chapter Two?
 Writing a description based on a photo?
 Scrivener makes it easy.
 You can split Scrivener's editor and have up to four different documents open in the same project window at once.
 Whether you're translating an interview, transcribing an audio file or transforming rushed notes into careful prose, your research is always within reach.